jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 ### CHALLENGES

-1. Can you adjust the timing of the blink by creating variables at the top of your code, one for the on duration and one for off?
+1. Can you adjust the timing of the blink by creating variables at the top of your code, one for the `on` duration and one for `off`?
 2. Can you change the circuit to use another digital output pin?
-(Hint: any on your Feather board that start with `D` should work fine; the ones marked `A1` etc are for analog input/output, which we'll cover soon.)
+(Hint: any pins on your Feather board that start with `D` should work fine; the ones marked `A1` etc are for analog input/output, which we'll cover soon.)